-Can social media be anything but toxic?
-This new app wants to try
+Social media is a toxic cesspool.
+This new app takes a different approach

 Just about every component inside Somewhere Good offers a remarkably different experience than the social media apps you’ve tried before.

-“We specifically designed the experience to move against hierarchy in may different ways.
+“We specifically designed the experience to move against hierarchy in many different ways.
 There are no likes, no followers.
 It isn’t an infinite scroll.
 There are no profiles, so there’s no way to see those types of statistics,” says head of design Annika Hansteen-Izora.
 “What does it look like if you have a social media app that isn’t working with commodification and self-branding but instead, what can an online space look like that’s against hierarchy?”

 It starts with a quirky user interface that was inspired as much by early internet aesthetics as it was by plants in nature.
 And it continues into a core experience that, instead of featuring one endless feed, begins with a question to lead a broader discussion like, “How do you stay present?”